Rakon (RKN) Trading 22.9% Lower Over Last 7 Days

-Rakon (RKN) traded flat against the US dollar during the 1 day period ending at 14:00 PM E.T. on August 12th.
-During the last week, Rakon has traded down 22.9% against the US dollar.
-One Rakon token can currently be bought for about $0.0934 or 0.00000136 BTC on exchanges.
-Rakon has a market capitalization of $22.68 million and $1,975.67 worth of Rakon was traded on exchanges in the last 24 hours.
+Rakon (RKN) traded flat against the dollar during the 1 day period ending at 23:00 PM ET on August 16th.
+One Rakon token can now be bought for about $0.0934 or 0.00000136 BTC on major cryptocurrency exchanges.
+During the last seven days, Rakon has traded 22.9% lower against the dollar.
+Rakon has a total market capitalization of $22.68 million and approximately $1,975.67 worth of Rakon was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.